KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 In the previous step the server created several resources for you, including a profile document with a WebID.
 A [WebID](https://dvcs.w3.org/hg/WebID/raw-file/tip/spec/identity-respec.html)
-is a way to identify yourself on the Web.
+is a way to identify yourself on the Web and is a core concept when authenticating with Solid.
-We will make use of this a bit later in this tutorial.
+We make use of this a bit later in this tutorial.
-After setup, you can find your profile resource at http://localhost:3000/profile/card , with your WebID being http://localhost:3000/profile/card#me .
+After setup, you can find your profile resource at http://localhost:3000/profile/card, with your WebID being http://localhost:3000/profile/card#me.

 In case that you want multiple users to have their WebID on your server, you could have chosen to create your WebID in a specific namespace during setup.